 If you get a copy, please leave a book review on whatever platform you buy it on if you enjoy it.
 That really helps me out and can help get my book in front of more readers.
 And if you love it please also review it on good reads.

 And it’s that time of year when we need to order another tarot journal.
 It's out now!
 I always order a new Writual Tarot Planner around this time.
 If you want one before the new year, remember you can use my writual discount code at checkout.
-Use my Writual ambassador link here along with my discount code HEATHER (all caps), which gets you 15% off ALL your Writual purchases when you use that affiliate link and code.
+Use my Writual ambassador link here along with my discount code HEALING (all caps), which gets you 15% off your Writual purchases when you use that affiliate link and code.
 Writual has tarot stamps and stickers, dated and undated tarot journals and planners, including one for kids, tarot decks and tarot-themed mugs, candles, and jewelry so check them out using my link!

 A Spread for All Seasons - 17 custom spreads